adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### init

-Create a new repository in the given directory, the settings and stored information are in a directory named ".hg"
+Create a new repository in the given directory, the settings and stored information are in a directory named `.hg`.

 ```bash
 $ hg init